LOS-ESSnet/Paris-Hackathon/tracks/produce-track.md

 ### Data Cube DSDs

-You can create Data Structure Definitions for new multi-dimensional data sets using the DSD Editor (see the [Tools page](../tools/tools.md)).
+You can create Data Structure Definitions for new multi-dimensional data sets using the DSD Editor or DSD Loader (see the [Tools page](../tools/tools.md)).

+### Sirene enterprise registry

+Insee publishes the French enterprise registry (Sirene) on the data.gouv platform (see [here](https://www.data.gouv.fr/fr/datasets/base-sirene-des-entreprises-et-de-leurs-etablissements-siren-siret/)).
+You can convert Sirene to RDF, using for example the ORG ontology.